marshalsimons/Tapo-C100-IoT-Hacking/README.md

 Application of my previous IoT Hacking Research.
 This repository includes a detailed walkthrough of the methods and steps taken to exploit an IoT or embedded system.

 ## Background
 In the last decade, Internet of Things (IoT) devices have become the majority of devices connected in each home.
 As a result, attackers have shifted their focus to IoT devices as targets because they lack the sophisticated defenses that modern operating systems provide.
-Additionally, because these devices are cheap, they often lack fundamental security by design prior to end users acquiring them.
+Additionally, because these devices are cheap, they often lack fundamental security by design before end users acquire them.
 Here, I will introduce offensive methodologies for exploiting IoT and embedded systems, and provide hands-on practice against the Tapo C100 camera.

 ## Methodology
 With a plethora of IoT devices on the market, choosing a target can be daunting.
 However, if an attacker discovers an exploit for a device, they will likely want a large pool of victims to target.
 To emulate the idea, we can simply grab the most popular IoT camera on Amazon.
-At the time of this research, the Tapo C100 Wi-Fi camera was available for approximately $25.
+At the time of this research, the Tapo C100 Wi-Fi camera was the first item on Amazon available for approximately $25.

 <img width="300" height="400" alt="20260718_201700" src="https://github.com/user-attachments/assets/e410fa36-0af9-4b38-9ca9-a65acb438f54" />